craigbarnes/lua-gumbo/README.md

 **Note:** for convenience, variable overrides can be stored persistently in a file named `local.mk`.
-For example, instead of adding `LUA_PC=luajit` to every command, as shown above, it can just be added to `local.mk`.
+For example, instead of adding `LUA_PC=luajit` to every command, as shown above, it can just be added once to `local.mk`.

 Usage
 -----